JuliaParallel/Dagger.jl/docs/src/task-spawning.md

 ## Errors

-If a thunk errors while running under the eager scheduler, it will be marked as having failed, all dependent (downstream) thunks will be marked as failed, and any future thunks that use a failed thunk as input will fail.
-Failure can be determined with `fetch`, which will re-throw the error that the originally-failing thunk threw. `wait` and `isready` will *not* check whether a thunk or its upstream failed; they only check if the thunk has completed, error or not.
+If a task errors while running under the eager scheduler, it will be marked as having failed, all dependent (downstream) tasks will be marked as failed, and any future tasks that use a failed task as input will fail.
+Failure can be determined with `fetch`, which will re-throw the error that the originally-failing task threw. `wait` and `isready` will *not* check whether a task or its upstream failed; they only check if the task has completed, error or not.

-This failure behavior is not the default for lazy scheduling ([Lazy API](@ref)), but can be enabled by setting the scheduler/thunk option ([Scheduler and Thunk options](@ref)) `allow_error` to `true`.
-However, this option isn't terribly useful for non-dynamic usecases, since any thunk failure will propagate down to the output thunk regardless of where it occurs.
+This failure behavior is not the default for lazy scheduling ([Lazy API](@ref)), but can be enabled by setting the scheduler/task option ([Task and Scheduler options](@ref)) `allow_error` to `true`.
+However, this option isn't terribly useful for non-dynamic usecases, since any task failure will propagate down to the output task regardless of where it occurs.

 ## Cancellation